Acacia abbreviata

+Acacia abbreviata is a species of flowering plant in the family Fabaceae and is endemic to arid parts of northern Australia.
+It is a spreading, glabrous, resinous shrub with linear to narrowly oblong phyllodes, spike of golden flowers, and linear to lance-shaped pods.

 Description

 The resinous shrub has a spreading habit and typically grows to a height of 0.3 to 0.6 m with a width of 1 to 3.6 m.
 The generally smooth pale grey-brown coloured bark is minutely fissured.
 The angular yellow to red-brown branchlets have small resinous hairs and obscure ridges.
 The linear green phyllodes occur in groups of six at the nodes.
 They have a narrowly oblong or narrowly oblanceolate shape and a length of 0.4 to 2.5 cm and a width of 0.6 to 1.2 mm with indistinct nerves.
 It blooms between April and October producing cylindrical flower-spikes with a length of 0.7 to 2 cm packed with golden coloured flowers.
 The flat and sub-woody seed pods that form after flowering have a linear-oblanceolate shape that tapers toward the base.
 The pods are 2.5 to 6.5 cm in length and 3 to 5 mm wide, have prominent margins and open elastically from the apex.
 The seeds inside are arranged obliquely to longitudinally.
 The brown seeds have a narrowly oblong shape and a length of 3 to 4.5 mm and have a narrowly turbinate aril.